Music Mode: Transforming Robot Movement into Music Increases Likability and Perceived Intelligence: Results

 The 28 survey questions used in Experiment 1 were repeated for Experiment 2.
 The results are shown in Figure \ref{followupax} and Figure \ref{followupbar}.
 For the first five descriptive questions, a repeated measures ANOVA was conducted to understand the effect of the sound condition on the question rankings. ``The robot's motion was satisfactory'' was statistically significant with a p $< 0.01$ ($\eta_{p}^{2}$ = 0.582). ``I liked the sounds produced by the robot'' was statistically significant with a p $< 0.05$ ($\eta_{p}^{2}$ = 0.351).
 Three of the questions were not statistically significant: ``I would feel comfortable around the robots in this encounter'', ``The robot successfully performed the task'', and ``It was clear what the robot was going to do''.

 Similarly, a repeated measures ANOVA was performed on the five Godspeed questionnaire categories: Anthropomorphism, Animacy, Likeability, Perceived intelligence, and Perceived safety.
-While the correct Orchestral Music Mode averaged higher for all five categories, the ANOVA test on Perceived intelligence was found to be statistically significant (p $<0.05$, $\eta_{p}^{2}$ = 0.343).
+While the correct Orchestra Music Mode averaged higher for all five categories, the ANOVA test on Perceived intelligence was found to be statistically significant (p $<0.05$, $\eta_{p}^{2}$ = 0.343).
 Anthropomorphism and Likeability both approached significance while Perceived safety and Animacy were not statistically significantly different between the two conditions.
+As in Experiment 1, we did not find that the group who had previously worked with the robot had statistically significant differences in their responses from the group who had not worked with the robot.

 Participants left comments at the end of each survey.
-In some comments for the random Orchestral Music Mode, participants noticed the differences between the music and movement: ``It seemed as though the sounds emitted didn't always match the movements...which really affected how I saw / thought of the bot'' and ``The timing in some of the music sounded jittery, which made the robot feel jittery/glitchy to me.''
-Comments for the correct Orchestral Music Mode included: ``Sounds are less jarring, the more constant and airy sounds are pleasant and kind of feel like they are guiding through the process.
+In some comments for the random Orchestra Music Mode, participants noticed the differences between the music and movement: ``It seemed as though the sounds emitted didn't always match the movements...which really affected how I saw / thought of the bot'' and ``The timing in some of the music sounded jittery, which made the robot feel jittery/glitchy to me.''
+Comments for the correct Orchestra Music Mode included: ``Sounds are less jarring, the more constant and airy sounds are pleasant and kind of feel like they are guiding through the process.
 A bit like Teslas and other EVs that have a hum as they drive by, but more pleasant and lifelike.'' and ``The sounds produced are pleasant.''